Wrongful Termination

 OPM’s jurisdiction, so far as individual employees are concerned, primarily involves actions relating to disability and “regular” retirement applications, survivor benefits, and insurance claims.

-OSC’s jurisdiction relates to investigation of allegations of, and enforcement of laws against, prohibited personnel practices in federal agencies.
+OSC’s jurisdiction relates to the investigation of allegations of, and enforcement of laws against, prohibited personnel practices in federal agencies.

-Contact us for more information about how we can help you with your wrongful termination related issue.
+Contact us for more information about how we can help you with your wrongful termination-related issue.